 QuickBooks is discontinuing their Desktop service

-Intuit recently announced that they have taken the decision to discontinue QuickBooks Desktop for UK customers.
-They won’t be launching a 2022 edition of QuickBooks Desktop for the UK, but full support will remain available, they say, until 31 January 2023 [later extended to 30 June 2023].
+Late in 2021, Intuit announced that they had taken the decision to discontinue QuickBooks Desktop for UK customers.
+They stated that they would not be launching a 2022 edition of QuickBooks Desktop for the UK, but full support would remain available, until 31 January 2023 [later extended to 30 June 2023].

-This will obviously impact thousands of customers in the UK who currently use QuickBooks Desktop, and the accountancy forums are currently full of comments from disgruntled people who feel like they and their clients are being pushed into using a cloud platform unwillingly.
-However, love them or hate them, cloud platforms are here to stay and, despite the various foibles and irritations of the different platforms, they can offer far greater flexibility than desktop platforms (for the user and for the platform owner alike) and their capabilities are improving rapidly and will soon match or exceed those of the feature-rich desktop applications they are supplanting.
+This ‘sunsetting’ plan obviously impacts thousands of customers in the UK who currently use QuickBooks Desktop, and the accountancy forums are currently full of comments from people who feel like they and their clients are being pushed into using a cloud platform unwillingly.
+However, love them or hate them, cloud platforms are here to stay and, despite the various foibles of the different platforms, they can offer far greater flexibility than desktop platforms (for the user and for the platform owner alike) and their capabilities are improving rapidly and will soon match or exceed those of the feature-rich desktop applications they are supplanting.